orkes-io/docs/blog/2022-05-16-conductor-etl-example.md

 ###  Avoiding Rate limiting

 The Orbit API has a rate limit of 120 entries/minute, and if the daily upload is over 120 entries, it would be possible that the last task might get rate limited by Orbit.
 To avoid being rate limited, we can [Extend the task](https://orkes.io/content/docs/how-tos/Tasks/extending-system-tasks).
-This means that we create a task called ```post_to_orbit```, and add two additional parameters:
+This means that we create a task in our Conductor instance called ```post_to_orbit``` and add two additional parameters:

 ```json
   "rateLimitPerFrequency": 100,